christophersutton/client/README.md

 ## Water My Plants (WMP)

-> Today is the day you find your green thumb!
+> How long have YOU wanted a green thumb? <br />
+> No need to wait, any longer!
+>
-> Water My Plants reminds you when to feed and water the foliage.
+> Water My Plants tells you when to feed and water the foliage.
-> Make the forgettable your routine&trade;.
+> Make the forgettable your routine&trade;
+>
+> Water My Plants